One of Germany’s greatest unsolved murder mysteries is the bizarre case of Günther Stoll, a case otherwise known as YOGTZE-Fall.

 To this day, no one knows who the four men were, the location where Stoll had been run over by the other vehicle, or what the cryptic letters YOGTZE mean.

 Unfortunately, I can’t say how much of this story is true or just a matter of urban legend.
+The Internet will tell you the case is perfectly real, that police are still on the lookout for information about what happened that strange night in 1984.

 What Did YOGTZE Mean?